Utena - kiss catalog

 Ruka seduces Shiori, apparently an easy task, and seals it with a kiss.
 Ruka is faking attraction.
 Shiori looks surprised but excited and more than willing.
 Ruka lured corrupt Shiori into a lie.
 Compare Akio in episode 14, who tried and failed to lure honest Utena into a lie.
 Ruka has a hand on the side of Shiori’s head, just as Akio has a hand on the side of Utena’s head when about to kiss her in episode 30.
 The hand claims possession, or at least exercises control: The purpose of a hand is to hold or manipulate.

-They go on a nighttime date and kiss again.
-Shiori’s hand is on Ruka’s chest: She is not only provoking Juri, her desire is real.
+They go on a nighttime date.
+Shiori shows the blush of attraction and they kiss again.
+Shiori’s left hand is on Ruka’s chest: It’s real attraction, but not her true desire.

 Ruka’s face against Juri’s in his sexual assault, sweat on Juri’s cheek.